psi4/psi4/src/bin/optking/readme.txt

 contains declarations for wrapper functions to read and write from the binary i/o file

 *globals.h
-PSI/QCHEM : declares text output file (opt::outfile)
-PSI :
-defines set names of files for input/output includes "psi4-dec.h"
+PSI/QCHEM : declares text output file (string or filename PSI : defines set names of files for input/output includes "psi4-dec.h"